amitgpatil/revirDCBDOetiLQS/README.md

 Customizing the project:
 1. Change version using file VERSION
-2. Change properties by changing .RC files  AND .def and sqlite*odbc.h and .c files (Optional - need only if total change in nomenclature required !)
+2. Change properties by changing .RC files  AND .def, sqlite*odbc.h/.c and script files (Optional - need only if total change in nomenclature required !)